Big changes are coming to aged care, affecting how support is accessed, funded, and delivered…

 Compassionate grounds

-If you are not able to meet certain expenses such as medical treatment or palliative care for you or a dependent, prevent foreclosure of your home, funeral or burial costs for a dependent, disability aids for yourself or a dependent, or modifications to your home or vehicle; you may be able to apply on compassionate grounds for early access to super.
-The Australian Taxation Office (ATO) will need to see the evidence to support your request and you will only be able to withdraw within reason, to what you need.
+If you cannot meet certain expenses such as medical treatment or palliative care for you or a dependent, prevent foreclosure of your home, funeral or burial costs for a dependent, disability aids for yourself or a dependent, or modifications to your home or vehicle, you may be able to apply on compassionate grounds to access your super early.

 Terminal medical condition

-Severe financial hardship
+Experiencing severe financial hardship

 First Home Super Saver Scheme